Disease Guide ·Ear Infections ·2026

 7Does pet insurance cover ear infection treatment?

-Yes, most pet insurance policies cover ear infections as standard illness claims.
-Single infections are straightforward to claim.
-The complexity arises with recurring infections — some insurers reclassify them as chronic conditions with different coverage limits.
-If ear infections are linked to allergies, the allergy diagnosis may affect coverage.
-For dogs prone to ear problems, having insurance before the first infection ensures the best coverage.
+Yes, most policies cover as standard illness.
+Single infections straightforward.
+Recurring infections reclassified as chronic with different limits.
+If linked to allergies, allergy diagnosis affects coverage.
+Insure before first infection for best outcome.

 Marcel Janik, founder of RealVetCost